 Have built enough equity in your home to pay off any remaining mortgage balance with the proceeds from the reverse mortgage

-Be able to pay ongoing property expenses, including taxes, insurance and maintenance
+Be able to pay ongoing property expenses, including taxes, insurance, and maintenance

-Use the home as your primary residence (new homes may also be purchased through reverse mortgage for purchase loans).
+Use the home as your primary residence (new homes may also be purchased through a reverse mortgage for purchase loans).

 Complete a free or low-cost counseling session over the phone or in person with a third party, HUD-approved HECM loan counselor